 A UN Human Rights Officer provides training to prison officers.

-Most multi-dimensional peace operations have a human rights team.
-At present we have human rights staff in six peacekeeping operations and nine special political missions.
-These include: MONUSCO (DR Congo), UNAMID (Darfur) , UNMISS (South Sudan), UNMIL (Liberia), UNOCI (Côte d'Ivoire), MINUSTAH (Haiti) and UNAMA (Afghanistan).
+Most multi-dimensional peace operations have a human rights team including: MONUSCO (DR Congo), UNAMID (Darfur) , UNMISS (South Sudan), UNMIL (Liberia), UNOCI (Côte d'Ivoire), MINUSTAH (Haiti) and UNAMA (Afghanistan).

 Our teams implement the human rights-related mandates given to missions and they help to mainstream human rights across all mission activities.
 The goals of a human rights teams are: